What is Moldmaking Technology and why is it essential for manufacturing?

 Plastic injection molds, which gained prominence during the 18th and 19th centuries, are used to produce large quantities of precision plastic parts at a low cost.
 As one of manufacturers’ most significant production investments, molds must be made with extreme precision to ensure that parts are mass-produced with repeatable accuracy and efficiency.

 A newer type of moldmaking technology software is topology optimization, which develops novel shapes and concept designs.
-As Gardner Business Media correspondent Barbara Schulz put it in a recent blog, “Since the software allows for consistency and traceability of all process steps, the designer can implement changes directly on topology-optimized parts directly, saving the usual reverse-modeling step.”
+As Gardner Business Media correspondent Barbara Schulz put it in a recent blog, “Since the software allows for consistency and traceability of all process steps, the designer can implement changes directly on topology-optimized parts directly, saving the usual reverse-modeling step”.

 Another technology that will inevitably become prevalent in mold making — although it hasn’t yet been fully embraced — is additive manufacturing.
-“We all know it’s coming,” says Francine Petrucci, president of B A Die Mold Inc., in a recent blog for MoldMaking Technology.
+“We all know it’s coming,” says Francine Petrucci, president of B A Die Mold Inc., in a recent blog.
 Adding that her company is very interested in the new technology and has been researching it for some time, she explains, “We have been waiting for the right project and the right customer — not an easy score.”

-To see the latest advancements in moldmaking technology in person, visit the Southeast’s premier manufacturing event, SOUTHTEC in Greenville, South Carolina.
+To see the latest advancements in moldmaking technology in person, visit the premier manufacturing event, SOUTHTEC in Greenville, South Carolina.